xperseguers/t3ext-simple_api/README.md

 - Support for gzip payload if header `HTTP_ACCEPT_ENCODING` is present and contains `gzip`
 - Support for dynamically generating a documentation of your API

+In addition, this supports dependency injection for your API handlers, you just need to use `@inject` or methods prefixed by `inject`, as well-known when programming with Extbase.

 ## Difference with EXT:routing